 Some facilities were not subcategorized, either because the respondent provided insufficient information or because their facility type did not fall into any of the other categories.
-These were coded, using available information, as "clinic, other/unknown type," "hospital clinic, other/ unknown type," "hospital clinic, other/
+These were coded, using available information, as "clinic, other/unknown type," "hospital clinic, other/unknown type," "hospital, unspecified" or "someplace else."